 Prior to the race – Due to the nature of the event, costs are incurred as soon as a participant signs up, no refunds are possible in this event.
 However, GB Ultras understand injuries do occur and 1 years deferment is possible providing we have 8 weeks notice.
 Alternatively, transfer to another participant is allowed providing these are agreed by ourselves at least 2 weeks prior to the event.

 During the race – Unless medically unable, you should only be pulling out of this Race at a Checkpoint (CP)… It is not our responsibility to pick up a runner short of a CP.
 Please inform a GB Ultras Race Marshal or the Event Director of your withdrawal.
 This will ensure all participants who are registered and pull out of the race are accounted for, allowing for the accurate and safe running of the event.
 If a participant withdraws at a Checkpoint they must hand over their race number and GPS tracker to race staff to signal their retirement.
 Marshals’ will inform the race organiser and each of the remaining Checkpoints can then update their lists.
 A sweeper after the cut off time will take retired participants to the Finish Venue, there may well be a wait to be picked up.
 Although ultimately decisions to continue are in the hands of the runner, GB Ultras reserve the right to pull any participant out of the race on health grounds.

 Want to join the GB Ultras Running Club?
-Head over to the Club page now!
+Head over to the Shop page TODAY!